Image Encoding#

 YUV Color Model#

 To save bandwidth, most YUV formats average less than 24 bits per pixel.
 The main sampling formats include YCbCr 4:2:0, YCbCr 4:2:2, YCbCr 4:1:1, and YCbCr 4:4:4.
-The representation of YUV is referred to as A:B representation:
+The representation of YUV is called A:B representation:

 Y = 0.299R + 0.587G + 0.114B